Activities in progress

 - A pipeline co-location study to help PSE determine where the upgraded transmission poles could be located adjacent to the Olympic pipeline.
 Crews tested the soil to ensure the safe co-location of PSE's potential future poles and the Olympic pipeline's existing facilities.

-In 2017, PSE and our contractor, Historical Research Associates (HRA), completed an architectural survey of properties along the existing utility corridor and in the Factoria area.
+- An architectural survey of properties along the existing utility corridor and in the Factoria area.
 This was an observational survey conducted from sidewalks and other public rights of ways to understand the historic character and significance of buildings and structures along the Energize Eastside route options.